XihangYU630/Project_IOE511/readme.md

-# IOE 511 Project
+# [IOE 511 Project] 10 optimization algorithms with 12 applications

-This is the course project by team "Albertimizer" for UMich IOE 511.
-To do optimization.
-First, try gradient descent.
+This is the course project by team "Gradient Pioneers" for UMich IOE 511.

 ## Usage
 ### use script to collect results